AndreyMalykhin/RealTalk/README.md

-#Real talk?
+#Real Talk!?
 What you talking about?
 Educational-purpose programming language with:
 - Old school procedural paradigm
 - Static typing